igorkapusniak0/web-api-ca/README.md

 # Assignment 2 - Web API.

-Name: Your Name
+Name: Igor Kapusniak

 ## Features.

 A bullet-point list of the ADDITIONAL features you have implemented in the API **THAT WERE NOT IN THE LABS** (or modifications to existing features)

 + Storing favourite movies in database
-+ Storing faourite shows in database
++ Storing favourite shows in database
 + Email password reset